|Babel, tower of: A tower mentioned in Genesis 11. The Bible describes

 attracted to both males and females.

 very early Christian movement, he was the main leader at a church.
-Later, the role became
+Later, the bishop's role became

 that of a priest with administrative duties over a group of churches